 Students who were previously enrolled in a GSAS degree program long enough to have paid at least one installment of tuition and who then held a registration status of withdrawn for at least one full term should apply for readmission to return to registered student status in the same GSAS degree program.
 Completed applications for readmission should be submitted to the Office of Student Affairs, Richard A. and Susan F. Smith Campus Center.

 Applications for readmission, ordinarily, must be submitted by January 2 for the following fall term.
-Applicants will be considered for readmission to the fall term only.
-There is no application fee for applying for readmission.
+Ordinarily, applicants will be considered for readmission to the fall term only.

 The Graduate School will not accept more than three applications for readmission from any individual during the course of his or her academic career.
 Ordinarily, a student who has been required to withdraw from GSAS (for any reason other than the G10 enrollment cap) may not apply for readmission until two academic terms have passed.

 2. Readmission Supplemental Form

 3. Letter of Recommendation

 4. Current official GSAS transcript

 5. Official transcripts of any formal academic training taken since leaving GSAS.

 6. Any additional material required by the department (contact the department directly).